 One semester of Calculus is a pre-requisite to begin the Physics 4

 sequence.
 Second semester Calculus is a pre-requisite for the second

 semester.
-Strong students may be allowed to take the last two
+Strong students can take the last two semesters

 It is strongly recommended that students enroll in the corresponding lab along with the lecture.
 Nearly all majors and programs require the lecture and lab, so skipping the lab will likely increase the time required to complete your major or program.